 How You Can Avoid Stretch Marks

-- Eat Healthy – The first thing you need to do is maintain a good healthy weight and don’t eat whatever you want just because your pregnant, this isn’t healthy for you or your baby and your body doesn’t require more food until later on in your pregnancy.
-Talk to your doctor about a nutrition plan to stick to so you eat what you should and also avoid stretch marks from gaining to much weight to quickly.
+– The first thing you need to do is maintain a good healthy weight and don’t eat whatever you want just because your pregnant, this isn’t healthy for you or your baby and your body doesn’t require more food until later on in your pregnancy.
+Talk to your doctor about a nutrition plan to stick to so you eat what you should and also avoid stretch marks from gaining to much weight too quickly.

-2. Exercise Regularly – In order to maintain a healthy weight you are going to have to exercise regularly whether that is by doing yoga or some sort of class for pregnant mom’s or just going for a walk every day.
+– In order to maintain a healthy weight, you are going to have to exercise regularly whether that is by doing yoga or some sort of class for pregnant moms or just going for a walk every day.
 You will feel better about yourself, have more energy, avoid sudden weight gain and have an easier labor and birth!
-It’s a win win.
+It’s a win-win.

 You can get these fluids from fruit, tea or coffee (just watch the caffeine), vegetables, fruit punch and juice drinks (just watch the sugar content).
 When you stay hydrated your skin can stretch more when it needs to and you will feel better as well, hydration helps your organs and digestion work smoother along with your joints and you can avoid getting headaches due to dehydration.

-If your looking for a fun way to keep track of how much you drink then you need to get this adorable bottle for pregnant mommas that I absolutely love and I think you will too!
+If you are looking for a fun way to keep track of how much you drink then you need to get this adorable bottle for pregnant mommas that I absolutely love and I think you will too!

-4. Vitamins – On top of your prenatal pill it is a good idea to take vitamin C, E, Zinc and protein or eat vitamin rich foods
+– On top of your prenatal pill, it is a good idea to take vitamin C, E, Zinc, and protein or eat vitamin-rich foods

 - Vitamin E – You can eat an assortment of nuts such as hazelnuts, peanuts and almonds, sunflower seeds and leafy greens are also a great source of Vitamin E.